sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Classic examples: factorial, Fibonacci, Towers of Hanoi, and binary search
 - Recursion depth, stack overflow, and tail calls
 - Recursive versus iterative solutions

+**Worked example:** Towers of Hanoi and a recursive binary search stepped through in a debugger, watching the stack frames from week 17 grow and unwind.

 [🗒️Lecture Notes (HTML)](../files/c/Week_18_Recursion.html)